Southeastern Wisconsin Alpine Team Racing

 Ski Racing, like other sports, requires time and patience in learning fundamentals.
 During the learning process, it should be the goal of all involved to make the learning experience a positive and fulfilling one.
 The coach’s will direct the team’s focus and energy toward high quality racing experiences for the young racers.

-SWATeam for the 2019-2020 race season will offer three Alpine Ski Race Programs for all ability levels 6 years through 18 years of age.
-The main difference between the three group programs are the number of days/hours practicing, the amount and level of competition the athlete desires and the fees.
+SWATeam for the 2022-2023 race season will offer three Alpine Ski Race Programs for all ability levels 7 years old through 18 years of age.
+The main difference between the --three group programs are the number of days/hours practicing, the amount and level of competition the athlete desires and the fees.
 Detailed information provided on the 'PROGRAM' page

-- PROGRAM #1 SWAT Club team - local competitions
+- PROGRAM #1 SWAT CLUB team - local competitions only.

-- PROGRAM # 2 USSA Program [United States Ski & Snowboard Association]
+- PROGRAM # 2 USSA Team [United States Ski & Snowboard Association] Local and traveling competitions.

 All the training programs provide the following seven categories.